warcade/docs/layouts/index.md

 # Layouts

 The layout system is how you structure your WebArcade application.
-It provides a flexible, composable way to arrange panels, toolbars, menus, and status bars.
+It provides a flexible way to arrange panels, toolbars, menus, and status bars.

 ## Overview